bahelit/ctrl_plus_revise/README.md

 Ollama is a tool for interacting with various Large-Language-Models.
 It is used to interact with the AI models.

-Ctrl+Revise download and install the latest release Ollama with the click of a button.
+Ctrl+Revise will download and install the latest release Ollama with the click of a button.

 You can manually download the latest release from the [Ollama.com](https://ollama.com/download) website.